techdivision/import-product-magic360/README.md

 ## Configuration

 In case that the [M2IF - Simple Console Tool](https://github.com/techdivision/import-cli-simple)
-is used, the funcationality can be enabled by adding the following snippets to the configuration file
+is used, the functionality can be enabled merging the following snippet to the used configuration file

 ```json